joshuadotbio/mercedcan.com/_posts/2017-01-05-information-security.md

 ## Instant Messaging

 Our top recommendation for an instant messaging application is WhatsApp.
-Although WhatsApp was not known for its security features when it was first released in 2009, [WhatsApp has since implemented the Signal Protocol for encrypted communications developed by Open Whisper Systems](https://whispersystems.org/blog/whatsapp-complete/).
+Although it was not known for its security features when it was first released in 2009, [WhatsApp has since implemented the Signal Protocol for encrypted communications developed by Open Whisper Systems](https://whispersystems.org/blog/whatsapp-complete/).
+Using this protocol, messages are encrypted before they leave your device, so that only encrypted data is stored in WhatsApp's servers.